world-class/REPL/kinks/level4/introduction_to_programming_i/README.md

   where `X` is an integer.
 The variable should be assign in one statement as follow instead:

       variable = max(mouseX, X)

+### Pro
+#### 702, stage 4
+_"My suspect's car didn't have enough space to pull out in front of me before speeding off, so the chase wouldn't work as expected.
+I deliberately got myself suspended so I could grab another case, and it worked fine."_ (reported by [@dannycallaghan](https://github.com/dannycallaghan))

+#### 802, stage 2
+_"It asks you to fill an array with values, but the grader is clearly broken as I’ve used four different ways of adding values to an array (concat, push, by index, etc.) and I get this error every time (which makes no sense in terms of the sketch file, so must be the graded).
+Secondly, I  can’t get a new case as it won’t recognise that I’ve uploaded this maybe 20 times.
+It won’t stop me trying again.
+Thirdly, I’ve grabbed the cases for Parts 3 and 4, and they ask you to reuse the same function, and again it fails when grading that bit, so you can’t finish Case 802."_ (reported by [@dannycallaghan](https://github.com/dannycallaghan))

 ## Week 1